maglietti/explore-ai3/tutorials/first-java-app/06-implementing-queries.md

 4. Calculates both the absolute count and percentage for each status
 5. Orders results by count in descending order

+> [!note]
-> **Note**: By calculating the total count first in a CTE, we avoid having to perform that calculation repeatedly for each row.
+> By calculating the total count first in a CTE, we avoid having to perform that calculation repeatedly for each row.
 This is more efficient and ensures consistent percentages even if the underlying data changes during query execution.

 ```text
 current_status | count | percentage